 On October 19, 2019, Connecticut Assemblyman Edwin Vargas, who represents District 6, the south and south central part of Hartford, including the South End neighborhood where Irene, Pidgie and I grew up, sent me an email thanking me for telling him about this effort.
 This led to a chain of communications and actions supporting my mission to see to justice for Pidgie.

 On January 9, 2020, the Hartford News published an article by Anne Goshdigian, "Justice for Pidgie D'Allessio."
+Ms. Goshdigian's take on the story is brilliant.

 A month later, I received an email from Debra St. Germain: